chandraprvkvsh/Probabilistic-Graphical-Model-for-Understanding-Breast-Cancer/README.md

 Part1: For the given Breast Cancer datasets, fit the Naive Bayes and logistic regression models.
 Compare their results on test set.
-Carry out the following tasks:
+Carry out the following tasks :

 1. Load and read ,the data from the input file data.csv
 2. Remove the unwanted columns(id,unnamed 0, unnamed32)